 What’s a tube and why does my light gun need it?

 Unlike the digital TVs of today, CRT (cathode-ray tube) TVs actually used internal vacuum tubes to present the image on screen.
 As you might suspect, this wasn’t as efficient as the contemporary digital models.
 I could now start talking about internal electron guns and phosphors and how they all work to create a CRT television image, but that’s not important.
 What’s important to know is that it all happened quickly and at a reliable frequency.
 The analog NES signal worked so well with the light gun because the CRT TV image frequency never wavered.
 But in modern Digital TVs there is a delay (“latency”) in delivering the image.
 This delay is so fast the human eye can’t catch it, but that doesn’t matter.
 It’s enough to throw off a NES-connected light gun completely.

-And that, in a nutshell is why your zapper will never work on a modern TV.
+And that, in a nutshell is why light guns will not work on an LDC, HD TV or Projector TV.
 Those who do want to play “Duck Hunt” on a large screen with slick image quality have only one option, which has been covered elsewhere online: pick up an early-to-mid 2000s tube TV.
 The picture quality on those sets was decent, and it’s as close to digital as you’ll get if you want to use it with a light gun, zapper, or phaser.